julianlam/feps/fep/044f/fep-044f.md

 ## Security considerations

+(This section is non-normative.)

-Servers not implementing this FEP will still be able to quote the post and provide no dogpiling-reducing friction.
+Servers that do not implementing the current FEP will still be able to quote the post without providing any dogpiling-reducing friction.
 There is unfortunately nothing we can do about that.
+However, servers which do implement the current FEP should refuse displaying those quotes, so implementing the control mechanisms of the current FEP remains worthwhile.

-Effectively revoking quote posts relies on the participation of the quote poster's server to effectively reach the audience of the quote post, so an ill-intentioned server could quote post then refuse to forward the revocation.
-Still, this can arise on well-intentioned servers too, so the feature remains useful.
-Opportunistic re-verification of quote approvals should also help.
+Effectively revoking authorized quote posts relies on the participation of the quote poster's server to effectively reach the audience of the quote post.
+This means that an ill-intentioned server which obtained an authorization could deliberately refuse to forward the revocation.
+Still, the ability to revoke a quote post remains useful between well-intentioned servers, and opportunistic re-verification of quote approvals should also help with discovering that a quote authorization has been revoked, despite the potential lack of forwarding.

 By not adding a hash or copy of the reply in the `QuoteAuthorization` object, malicious actors could exploit this in a split horizon setting, sending different versions of the same activity to different actors.
 This is, however, already a concern in pretty much all contexts in ActivityPub, and enshrining that information in the `QuoteAuthorization` object would have many drawbacks:
 - significantly more complex implementation